HumlabLu/lucris-rs/README.md

 Tries to connect people UUIDs from `persons.jsonl` to research from `research.jsonl`.
 Also reads the other files (fingerprints, concepts and orgunits), but these are not processed yet.

 Just dumps plain text to standard-out at the moment.
-Output can be used in `haystack_research.py` for LLM querying.
+Output can be used in the provided web-app or with `haystack_research.py` for LLM querying.
+The python code is highly experimental.

 ## Parameters